-When pressing [F], [N/H] while the target point is displayed, the North Up display(displays North as the top) changes to the Heading Up display (displays the current travel direction as the top) or viceversa.
-In the Heading Up display, a "+" or "-" is used to help indicate the target direction.
+When pressing [F], [N/H] while the target point distance/ traveling direction is displayed, the North Up display(displays North as the top) changes to the Heading Up display (displays the current travel direction as the top) or vice-versa.
+In the Heading Up display, a "+" or "-" is used to help indicate the traveling direction.